kodack64/qcsim/README.md

 # qcsim
-Quantum circuit simulator on various devices
+Quantum circuit simulator for various devices

 ---

 ### Overview
-Simulating quantum circuits by updating state vector with CPU, GPU.
+Simulating quantum circuits by updating state vector with CPU and GPU.

 ### Usage